elgota/elgota/README.md

 Front End Developer
 ------------------------

-I'm interesting in learning and gaining experience in web development.
+I'm interested in learning and gaining experience in web development.
 My skills are React JS, JavaScript, Sprig, Java, HTML & CSS, Tailwind.css, Bootstrap and MySQL

 * 🌍  I'm based in Mendoza, Argentina
 * ✉️  You can contact me at [jpgottardini@outlook.es](mailto:jpgottardini@outlook.es)